What is a jury?

 70 years of age or older

-If you are a doctor, dentist, or member of the clergy, you are not automatically exempt but you may apply to be excused.
+If you are a doctor, dentist, or member of the clergy, you are not automatically exempt from jury duty, but you may apply to be excused.

-The Jury Coordinator has the authority to excuse people, without them having to appear, for other reasons as well; for example, on the basis of hardship or illness.
-The Jury Coordinator can also defer someone to the next jury selection date on the basis of inconvenience.
+The Jury Coordinator has the authority to excuse people without them having to appear for other reasons, including financial hardship or illness.
+The Jury Coordinator can also defer someone to the next jury selection date if it is determined there is a scheduling conflict, such as a planned vacation.
 If the Jury Coordinator does not excuse or defer someone as requested, then the Judge presiding over the jury selection process may also excuse a prospective juror for other reasons.

 Why was I picked?